Cognigy/Documentation/docs/en/docs/live-agent/conversation/send-reply.md

 By default, you can send messages by pressing ++cmd+enter++ or ++ctrl+enter++ instead of clicking the **Send** button.
 The ++enter++ key will be used for line breaks.
 If you want to change hotkey options, go to [Profile Settings](../profile-settings.md).

-If you do not immediately send the reply, but have already typed it in, the message will be **drafted** for 24 hours.
-This means that once you switch to another conversation and get back to the previous one, you will be able to see the initial draft of your reply.
+If you don't send your reply right away but have already composed it, the message will be saved for 24 hours.
+This means that when you switch to another conversation and return to the previous one, you'll find the initial draft of your reply.

 ### Reply Options